 - Stream info.

 For downlink traffic, it's assumed AS can provide stream info in the N6 tunnelling encapsulation header towards UPF, an example of the packet format from N6 is depicted in Figure 6.14.2-1.
+If the stream info which carried in the traffic header is not encrypted, e.g. the Connection ID defined in IETF QUIC [11], UPF directly read stream info from the traffic header.
 Based on the extended Packet Filter Set, the downlink traffic filtering can be performed by UPF.